 You can hike to its top and watch the city and all of its noises in the night.
 It is not the highest hill of Plovdiv, the neighboring one, called Youth Hill (or Dzhendem Tepe, as the locals know it) is the highest one, but it is farther from the Plovdiv’s center.

 Plovdiv is a tourist city, so there are hotels, hostels, and guesthouses for all kinds of budget.
 Here are some options for those looking for budget hotels or luxury accommodations.

 The prices in Plovdiv for budget hotels are between 50 and 70 BGN.
 Here are some good hotels:

-Saborna 25 Guesthouse- its location is excellent, in the western part of the Old Town, and near Kapana.
-Besides, it is designed and ornamented in folk traditional style.
+- Saborna 25 Guesthouse– its location is excellent, in the western part of the Old Town, and near Kapana.
+It is designed and decorated in folk traditional style.

 The middle range hotels in Plovdiv are between 70 and 200 BGN.
-See some options below.
+Below are our favorite options.

 Prices of the splurge hotels in Plovdiv start from 200 BGN and above.
 They are not too many, but among them, I would mention the following: